 Traumatic brain injuries represent some of the most complex and consequential claims in personal injury law.
-Unlike a broken bone that heals in weeks or a laceration that closes with stitches, a brain injury can fundamentally alter who a person is.
-It can affect their personality, cognitive abilities, emotional regulation, and capacity to work and maintain relationships.
-For victims and their families in Virginia, understanding how the legal system addresses these devastating injuries is essential to securing the compensation and resources needed for a lifetime of care.
+Unlike many injuries, a brain injury can affect someone’s personality, cognitive abilities, emotional regulation, and capacity to work and maintain relationships.

-As Virginia’s only board-certified truck accident attorney by the National Board of Trial Advocacy, I have handled numerous cases involving traumatic brain injuries from vehicle collisions, workplace accidents, and other catastrophic events.
-This guide draws on that experience to explain what you need to know about traumatic brain injury cases in Virginia, from initial symptoms through litigation and recovery.
+As Virginia’s only board-certified truck accident attorney by the National Board of Trial Advocacy, I have handled numerous TBI cases from vehicle collisions, workplace accidents, and other catastrophic events.
+This guide draws on that experience to explain what you need to know about traumatic brain injury cases in Virginia.

 What Is a Traumatic Brain Injury Under Virginia Law?